jacintomathe/Mathe_paper_four/README.md

 This is paper is for AJBA special issue, which it is about ecological variable and primate carcass.

 This contains datasets and R codes used for the data analyses.
-Any question, please ask me: jacintomathe@gmail.com
+Any questions, do get in touch: jacintomathe@gmail.com